 We can see this parallel when we look at the Bitcoin craze again.
 If you search how often news stories over the last decade said the word “Bitcoin” you can see this pattern.
 There was a sharp increase in 2014, and then there was another peak in 2018 before it fell again.

 While this isn’t the end of the story for Bitcoin, we can see that the rapid increase and decline with secondary waves is strikingly similar to the shape of a graph of the contagion rate during an epidemic.
 So studying disease curves can give us a good idea of what a popular narrative might do to the market.

 Lesson 3: We must understand the narratives of the past if we want to be ready for our economic future.

-Luckily for economists, now more than ever we are able to access data about these narratives.
+Taking stories seriously is important when predicting what’s next for our economy.
+Luckily, we now have more data than ever.
 We can learn through market research, looking at social media, and gathering information about internet searches.

 Technology can help economists to find patterns in the data.
 They can then use this information to predict what the prominent narratives will be and how they might affect the economy.
 Shiller makes a point to say it has to be done carefully and accurately if you are studying the effects of narratives on economic events.

 What good does this information do?
 By having a good understanding of narratives, policy-makers can help shape people’s behavior when there are times of stress.

 An example of this is during the Great Depression, when President Roosevelt addressed the nation with “fireside chats.”
 He understood the people’s lack of confidence was part of what was keeping the economy down.
 In these chats, he asked people to set aside their fears and spend money.
 It seemed to work, too.
 Following each address, the markets stabilized.